 - (1) Cetane Index is acceptable instead of Cetane Number if a standardized engine to determine the Cetane Number is unavailable and cetane improvers are not used.
-When cetane improvers are used, the estimated Cetane Number must be greater than or equal to the specified value and the Cetane Index must be greater than or equal to the number in parentheses. - (2) May relax the minimum limit to 800 kg/m3 when ambient temperatures are below -30°C. For environmental purposes, a minimum of 815 kg/m3 can be adopted. - (3) May relax the minimum limit to 1.5 mm2/s when ambient temperatures are below -30°C or to 1.3 mm2/s when ambient temperatures are below -40°C. - (4) The unit mg/kg is often expressed as ppm. - Examples of trace metals (and other undesirable elements) include, but are not limited to, Cl, Cu, Fe, Mn, Na, P, Pb and Si.
-No trace metal should exceed I mg/kg.
-No intentional addition of metal-based additives is allowed. - (6) Compliance with either T90 or T95 is required. - (1) If compliance is demonstrated by meeting CFPP, then the maximum must be no more than 10°C less than cloud point. - (8) Change in total acid number (delta TAN) can be used as an alternative to the induction time limit (oxidation stability Method 2) shown in the table. - (9) For FAME, both EN14214 and ASTM D6751, or equivalent standards, should be considered.
-Where FAME is used, the blendstock should meet the B100 Guidelines published by the WWFC Committee, and fuel pumps should be labelled accordingly. - (10) Other biofuels include HVO and BTL.
-Blending level must allow the finished fuel to meet all the required specifications. - (11) At or below detection limit of the test method used. - (12) Limit and test method are under review. - (13) CEC is developing a new method for Internal Diesel Injector Deposits (IDID).
+When cetane improvers are used, the estimated Cetane Number must be greater than or equal to the specified value and the Cetane Index must be greater than or equal to the number in parentheses. - (2) May relax the minimum limit to 800 kg/m3 when ambient temperatures are below -30°C. For environmental purposes, a minimum of 815 kg/m3 can be adopted. - (3) May relax the minimum limit to 1.5 mm2/s when ambient temperatures are below -30°C or to 1.3 mm2/s when ambient temperatures are below -40°C. - (4) The unit mg/kg is often expressed as ppm. - (5) Examples of trace metals include, but are not limited to, Cu, Fe, Mn, Na, P, Pb, Si and Zn.
+Another undesirable element is Cl.
+No trace metal should exceed 1 mg/kg.
+No intentional addition of metal-based additives is allowed. - (6) Compliance with either T90 or T95 is required. - (7) If compliance is demonstrated by meeting CFPP, then the maximum must be no more than 10°C less than cloud point. - (8) Methods 2a and 2b must be used with fuels containing FAME.
+Method 2c correlation data are based on fuels containing FAME. - (9) Alternative test methods, with appropriate limits for no biological growth, can be used. - (10) For FAME, both EN14214 and ASTM D6751, or equivalent standards, should be considered.
+Where FAME is used, the blendstock should meet the B100 Guidelines published by the WWFC Committee, and fuel pumps should be labelled accordingly.

+$^{(11)}$ Other biofuels include HVO and BTL.
+Blending level must allow the finished fuel to meet all the required specifications. $^{(12)}$ At or below detection limit of the test method used.